beerappa88/University-Finance-Management_Backend/README.md

   - `GET /transactions/`
   - `GET /transactions/{id}`

+---

 ## Testing

-The application includes comprehensive tests for all components.
+Comprehensive tests are included for all components.

 ### Running Tests